carlosiruiz/Customer_Churn_Prediction/README.md

 ```

 ### Final Model
-The final model was created using gridsearch for tunning using Gradient Boost as baseline model.
+The final model was created using GridSearch for tuning using Gradient Boost as baseline model.
 ```
 Gradient Boost with GridSearch Final Scores:
 * Accuracy: 0.956